-In answer to this problem, Daniel and Semple (2004) provided an algorithm called ANCES-TRALBUILD.
+In answer to this problem, Daniel and Semple (2004) provided an algorithm called ANCESTRALBUILD.
 This algorithm generalizes BUILD, one of the first supertree methods (Aho et al., 1981).
-The polynomial-time algorithm BUILD takes a collection \mathcal{P} of rooted leaf-labelled trees as input and decides whether or not \mathcal{P} is compatible, in which case it returns a leaf-labelled supertree that displays \mathcal{P} .
+The polynomial-time algorithm BUILD takes a collection $\mathcal{P}$ of rooted leaf-labelled trees as input and decides whether or not $\mathcal{P}$ is compatible, in which case it returns a leaf-labelled supertree that displays $\mathcal{P}$ .
 That is, the supertree preserves all of the relative groupings of taxa present in the source trees.
 For a collection of nested-taxa trees, if a supertree preserves all ancestral relationships as well as all groupings of taxa, then the supertree is said to ancestrally display this collection and the collection is said to be ancestrally compatible.
 These concepts are formally defined in the next section.
-The algorithm ANCESTRALBUILD takes a collection \mathcal{P} of nested-taxa trees as input and outputs a supertree that ancestrally displays \mathcal{P} if such a supertree exists, otherwise it states that the collection is not ancestrally compatible.
+However, we make a comment here on the way in which ancestor is used in this paper: by writing that a taxon t is an ancestor of a taxon t', we mean that t is either a hypothetical ancestral taxon of t' or that t is the name of a taxonomic grouping containing t', so that node labelled t is ancestral to the node labelled t'.
+The algorithm ANCESTRALBUILD takes a collection $\mathcal{P}$ of nested-taxa trees as input and outputs a supertree that ancestrally displays $\mathcal{P}$ if such a supertree exists, otherwise it states that the collection is not ancestrally compatible.
 Though designed to handle trees containing taxa at both internal nodes and leaves, ANCESTRALBUILD also accepts collections of source trees that have taxa only at the leaves, because leaf-labelled trees are a special case of nested-taxa trees.
 In that particular case, ANCESTRALBUILD decides the compatibility of the source trees in the usual sense.
 Consequently, it does indeed generalize BUILD.

-ANCESTRALBUILD has the desirable property to give an exact answer in polynomial-time (Daniel and Semple, 2004).
+ANCESTRALBUILD has the desirable property to give an exact answer in polynomialtime (Daniel and Semple, 2004).
 However, there can be three objections to its use.
-First, for incompatible phylogenies to be combined, an all-or-nothing algorithm, that is just stating the incompatibility when it arises, is not sufficient.
-Second, even for the easiest case of source trees that are all fully-resolved and have taxa only at the leaves, the running time of the version of ANCESTRALBUILD stated in Daniel and Semple (2004) is $O(t^2n^3)$, where t is the number of source trees and n is the number of taxa.
+First, for incompatible phylogenies to be combined, an all-or-nothing algorithm, that is just stating the incompatibility when it arises, is not desirable.
+Second, even for the easiest case of source trees that are all fully-resolved and have taxa only at the leaves, the running time of the version of ANCESTRALBUILD stated in Daniel and Semple (2004) is $O(t^2n^3)$ , where t is the number of source trees and n is the number of taxa.
 Despite being polynomial, this running time makes ANCESTRALBUILD a reasonably slow algorithm in practice, particularly if it is to handle the thousands of trees stored in databases such as TreeBASE.
 Third, in the absence of internal labels in the source trees, the method will build a nonsensical supertree, not knowing for instance that the "mammal" taxon met in one tree is an ancestor of "elephant", present in another tree.
 We answer these three objections below.